 - Return building keys, passwords, etc to the landlord or new owner

-This section of the checklist is probably one of the last things you will do in the entire relocation process.
+This section of the checklist is probably one of the last things you will do in the entire office relocation process.
 It wouldn’t make sense to hire a service to come clean the office with your workers are still in it, so make sure that the timing of all of these activities are well thought out.

-Headquarters Relocation Checklist: Communication
+Office Relocation Checklist: Communication

-This area of the relocation checklist is all about communicating your big move to various stakeholders of the organization.
+This area of the office relocation checklist is all about communicating your big move to various stakeholders of the organization.

 While it is important to communicate the transition to everyone, it should be noted that not every stakeholder should be treated the same way.
-For example, how you communicate to employees about the headquarters relocation should be very different than how you let the press know about your move.
+For example, how you communicate to employees about the office relocation should be very different than how you let the press know about your move.